gacela-project/gacela-project.com/content/docs/gacela-bootstrap.md

 ## Initializing Gacela

-Gacela should be bootstrapped using the `Gacela::bootstrap` helper.<br/>
+Gacela should be bootstrapped using the `Gacela::bootstrap` function.<br>
-The first parameter is the application root directory and is mandatory, the second one is an array with the configuration.
+The first parameter is the application root directory and is mandatory, the second one is an array with optional configuration.

 ```php
 <?php # index.php